-One of the things you can do in Quirino is rafting in Madela or Siitan Park, which are both part of Cagayan River.
-You can also chase waterfalls in different towns, particularly in Diffun where you can find the 100-feet-high Ganano Falls.
-Quirino also has caves open for exploration, particularly Aglipay Cave and Crystal Cave.
+One of the things you can do in Quirino is rafting in Governor’s Rapids or Siitan Park, which are both part of Cagayan River.
+You can also chase waterfalls in different towns — including the 100-feet-high Ganano Falls.
+Quirino also has caves open for exploration, such as Aglipay Cave and Diamond Cave.

 If you like cultural immersion, you can visit tribes in various ancestral villages scattered around the province.

-The easiest way to get to and around Quirino is by chartering a private van.
+The easiest way to get to and around Quirino is by chartering a private vehicle.